VolumeGraphics/traits/README.md

 }
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> We no longer use static polymorphism and provide a function template, but some<> erases the concrete type and we only define a single (exportable) function.
+> Here we no longer use static polymorphism and provide a function template, but `some<>` erases the concrete type and we only define a single (exportable) function.

 Another example.